 - Wildlife Management Areas (WMAs) including any WMAs accessible by boat.
-(Lake Moultrie hunters are cautioned to stay out of the Hatchery WMA boundaries).
-Exceptions only for hunters selected in the special WMA hunts see pg.
-7. - Do not cross dikes onto WMA properties. - Avoid any part of the Tom Yawkey Wildlife Center (Georgetown County) including areas accessible by waterway, ditch, or canal. - National Wildlife Refuges and any of the jurisdictional waters surrounding these refuges not normally open for public hunting. - Any other bodies of water not normally open for public hunting - Private lands adjacent to public waters where permission has not been granted to the hunter.
+(Lake Moultrie hunters are cautioned to stay out of the Hatchery WMA boundaries). - Do not cross dikes onto WMA properties. - Avoid any part of the Tom Yawkey Wildlife Center (Georgetown County) including areas accessible by waterway, ditch, or canal. - National Wildlife Refuges and any of the jurisdictional waters surrounding these refuges not normally open for public hunting. - Any other bodies of water not normally open for public hunting. - Private lands adjacent to public waters where permission has not been granted to the hunter. - For areas near WMA's and Wildlife Refuges, check with those locations to make sure you are aware of the boundaries, some of which may extend into the water.
+Check the alligator hunting section on the SCDNR website for more information about certain WMAs that may cause confusion.
+A GIS-based map related to alligator hunting is scheduled to be available online prior to the season.